tauri-apps/tauri-docs/docs/guides/features/command.md

 :::note

-If you want to taka some `args` in the async command, you must return a `Result`。Otherwise, them compiler will throw an error like `argument requires that __tauri_message__ is borrowed for 'static`
+If you want to take some `args` in the async command, you must return a `Result`。Otherwise, the compiler will throw an error like `argument requires that __tauri_message__ is borrowed for 'static`

 :::